jwatzek/shiny_apps/README.md

 ## Binomial Distribution

-This simple app draws a specified number of samples from a binomial distribution B(n, p) and plots the histogram as well as the normal approximation for the specified distribution.
+This simple app draws a specified number of samples from a binomial distribution B(n, p) and plots the histogram as well as the normal approximation for the specified distribution. [[Mini Slide Deck]](http://jwatzek.github.io/devdataprod)

 - [Binomial Simulator](https://jwatzek.shinyapps.io/binom_app/)